-The DNSH assessment is integral part of the sustainability investment assessment and evaluates whether an economic activity with a contribution to an UN SDG causes significant harm to any of these objectives.
-In case that a significant harm is identified, the economic activity fails the DNSH assessment and cannot be considered as sustainable economic activity.
+The DNSH assessment is an integral part of the DWS Sustainability Investment Assessment and evaluates whether an issuer with a contribution to a UN SDG causes significant harm to any of these objectives.
+In case that a significant harm is identified, the issuer fails the DNSH assessment and the investment cannot be considered sustainable.